-Indicator 10.6.1LS The use of fertilizers\ is minimized or avoided.
+Indicator 10.6.1 The use of fertilizers\ is minimized or avoided.

-Indicator 10.6.2L Fertilizers\ are used only if studies have shown that their ecological and economic benefits are equal to or higher than those of silvicultural systems that do not require fertilizers\.
+Indicator 10.6.2 When fertilizers\ are used, their ecological and economic benefits are at least equal to or higher than those of silvicultural systems that do not require fertilizers\.

-Indicator 10.6.3LS When fertilizers\ are used, their types, rates, frequencies and site of application are documented.
+Indicator 10.6.3 When fertilizers\ are used, their types, rates, frequencies and site of application are documented/described in a procedure.

-Indicator 10.6.4LS When fertilizers\ are used, environmental values\ are protected, including through implementation of measures to prevent damage.
+Indicator 10.6.4 When fertilizers\ are used, measures are taken to protect environmental values\, including measures to prevent damage.

-Indicator 10.6.5L Damage to environmental values\ resulting from fertilizer\ use is mitigated or repaired.
+Indicator 10.6.5 Damage to environmental values\ resulting from fertilizer\ use is mitigated or repaired.